 Individuals and families experiencing homelessness have immediate housing needs.
-Homelessness in Commerce, as in other communities, results from a combination of factors, including loss of employment, inability to find a job due to lack of skills, and high housing costs in comparison to incomes.
-For some, homelessness may also be the result of chronic health problems, physical disabilities, mental health disabilities, or substance abuse.
-While the specific nature of the factors causing homelessness may vary, there are typically three root causes:
+Homelessness in Commerce, as in other communities, results from a combination of factors, including loss of employment, inability to find a job due to lack of skills, and high

-- · Lack of affordable housing;
+- Lack of affordable housing;

 - Lack of access to affordable support services; and

 - Low household incomes.

-The Los Angeles Homeless Services Authority (LAHSA) released their latest data in September 2022.
+The Los Angeles Homeless Services Authority (LAHSA) released data for 2022 in their latest data in September 2022.
 The annual Point-in-Time (PIT) Count of people experiencing homelessness was conducted throughout Los Angeles County over several nights in February 2022.
 The County is divided into Service Planning Areas (SPAs) and Commerce is located in SPA 7.
+While the LAHSA has released data from the 2023 PIT Count, at the time of this report writing, the information is only at the County and SPA levels and does not include information at the City level.
+Therefore, the 2022 information was used instead to provide a consistent picture for LA County and the City of Commerce.

-Figure 2-5: Unsheltered Persons in Commerce (2016-2020, 2022)\ and
+Figure 2-5: Unsheltered Persons in Commerce (2016-2020, 2022) and

-Table 2-28 show the results from the PIT Count.
-A total of 83 unsheltered persons were counted in Commerce.
+Table 2-28 show the results from the PIT Count.6 A total of 83 unsheltered persons were counted in Commerce.
 This number is lower than in the past few years, with 257 persons being the highest number of unsheltered persons counted in Commerce in 2019 (Figure 2-5).
 Of the unsheltered persons in 2022, over half (55 percent) were in some type of vehicle, such as cars, vans or RVs.
 Persons in makeshift shelters comprised 30 percent of those counted.

-&lt;sup>5 A Point in Time Count was not conducted in 2021 due to the COVID-19 pandemic.
+6 A Point in Time Count was not conducted in 2021 due to the COVID-19 pandemic.

-Figure 2-5: Unsheltered Persons in Commerce (2016-2020, 2022)\
+Figure 2-5: Unsheltered Persons in Commerce (2016-2020, 2022)

-\Due to the COVID-19 pandemic, a Point-in-Time Count was not conducted in 2021.
+Due to the COVID-19 pandemic, a Point-in-Time Count was not conducted in 2021.